Guide to North Central College Library Services

 Loan periods for reserve materials vary.
 Items with a loan period shorter than one day are for in-building use only.

 Borrowed materials are marked with a due date.
-Overdue notices are issued as a courtesy.
+Courtesy Notices (alerting patrons to an upcoming due date) and overdue notices are issued as a courtesy.
 Failure to receive an overdue notice does not release patrons from returning or renewing materials or from paying overdue fines.

 BillingIf an overdue fine for an Oesterle Library item is not paid when the material is returned, a bill will be sent to the patron.
 Patrons are responsible for payment of any bills issued by lending libraries for lost or overdue interlibrary loan materials.